owainkenwayucl/fortlife/README.md

 ## Compilation

-On FreeDOS, install the Open Watcom Fortran compiler, download the repository and then compile the code by running `wmake`.
+On FreeDOS, install the Open Watcom Fortran compiler, download the repository and then compile the code by running `wmake /c`.
 Optionally, you can also compile a tool for displaying PBM files by running `wmake show.exe`.

 On Linux, you can compile the code with gfortran by running `make -f Makefile.gnu`.
 You can also build the show utility, but you are better of using basically any other image viewer.